dcndn4/HW_3_Whale_Port-folio-/README_working.md

-Note on standard deviation:

-An asset's volatility is "an annualized measure of dispersion in the stochastic process that is used to model the log returns."
-Most commonly modeled using           standard deviation (sigma). (~Carol Alexander, Practical Financial Econometrics, 90)

-Volatility could also be described as how much the returns jump around over time.
-Another tool used for perspective on this is Vix.

-### Vix
-Vix is a volatility index.

 Other related etc:
 Harry Markowitz -- rooted in linear algebra, applied those theories to market diversification..
 Out of that came the sharpe ratio..
 CAPM etc...
 Pearson - default method..